c128lib/Reference/Sid.md

 ![ADSR Envelope](resources/008-09-f-adsr-envelope.png)

-The attack is the time required for the note to rise from silence to maximum volume after it is begun—for example, after a string is picked or bowed or struck.
+The attack is the time required for the note to rise from silence to maximum volume after it is begun-for example, after a string is picked or bowed or struck.
 Decay is the time required for the note to drop from maximum volume to its sustain level, where it remains until it begins to die away to silence again (the release